eadanfahey/blog/content/posts/crypto4.md

 List.fold ref_outputs ~init:t ~f:remove
 ```

-Here I am making use of the `remove` function that I defined which removes the first occurrence
+Here I am making use of the `remove` function defined above which removes the first occurrence
 of a specified element from a list, if it exists.
 It may be tempting here to filter the UTXO list,
 perhaps using the `List.filter` function, removing any output that matches one of those found in
 `ref_outputs`.
 However, the UTXO set may contain multiple transaction outputs which are the same